tiqi-group/hosttech-certbot-certificate/README.md

     ```
     API_TOKEN=<your Hosttech DNS API token>
+    PROPAGATION_TIME=<(optional, defaults to 90): integer value specifying the expected propagation time of the DNS record>
     ```

     or set this environment variable in you shell. **DON'T SHARE THIS TOKEN WITH ANYONE**.
 It should not be tracked by git.